AdrianMargarit/AdrianMargarit/README.md

 - 👋 Hi, I’m @AdrianMargarit;
 - 👀 I’m interested in becoming a Cyber Security Specialist;
 - 🌱 I’m currently learning Databases and Software Technologies at University of Bucharest;
-- 💞️ I’m looking for internships so i can learn more, and for a stable job;
+- 💞️ I’m looking for opportunities to learn as much as possible about Cyber Security and Ethical Hacking;
 - 📫 How to reach me: linkedin.com/in/adrian-margarit-65413b202;

 <!---